jiapei100/VulkanSceneGraph/README.md

 # VulkanSceneGraph introduction

-The __VulkanSceneGraph__/__VkSceneGraph__ project is now under-way and will be a multi-year effort to develop an open source, next generation scene graph based on the Vulkan graphics API and modern C++.
+The __VulkanSceneGraph__/__VkSceneGraph__ project is now under-way and will be a multi-year effort to develop an open source, next generation scene graph based on the Vulkan graphics API and modern C++17.
+The home for new scene graph project is [https://github.com/vsg-dev](https://github.com/vsg-dev) so head there to see the latest work.

 The project is under the auspices of Robert Osfield, principal author and project lead of the  __OpenSceneGraph__.
 The new scene graph is the successor to the OpenSceneGraph, building upon all the knowledge and skills accumulated through the OpenSceneGraph's 20 years history.
 The OpenSceneGraph and VulkanSceneGraph are both members of the same family, the DNA of the best elements of the OpenSceneGraph will be evident in the new scene graph.
 If you like the OpenSceneGraph we hope you'll love the VulkanSceneGraph.